mer-hybris/hadk.sailfishos.org/droid-hal.rst

 Add local RPM repo to Target
 ````````````````````````````

-This will allow build dependencies to be met from locally built packages:
+This will allow build dependencies to be met from locally built packages (NB:
+it's safe to ignore warnings about DBus or connman):

 .. code-block:: console